D-LiFT: Improving LLM-based Decompiler Backend via Code Quality-driven Fine-tuning: Design

 To generate $r_i$, specifically, \circled{1} \syss checks for syntax errors (See \Cref{syntaxdesign}).
-If any is found, it returns a syntax error score $syn_{pen}$. \circled{2} Otherwise, it verifies semantic equivalence between $o_i$ and $bin$.
-If $o_i$ fails the semantic check, \syss returns a score, $R_{sem}$, based on the symbolic matching with the $bin$ (See \Cref{semanticdesign}). \circled{3} Only when $o_i$ passes both syntax and semantic checks, \syss defers to the readability component and returns a readability score,$R_{read}$ (See \Cref{readabilitydesign}).
+If not passed, it returns a syntax penalty score. \circled{2} Otherwise, it verifies semantic equivalence between $o_i$ and the original binary, $bin$.
+If $o_i$ fails the semantic check, \syss returns a semantic penalty score, based on the symbolic matching with the $bin$ (See \Cref{semanticdesign}). \circled{3} Only when $o_i$ passes both checks, \syss defers to the readability component, compares $o_i$ to the original decompiled code, $o_g$, and returns a readability score (See \Cref{readabilitydesign}).
+This design ensures \syss only awards readability once the accuracy has been verified, thereby adhering to our core principle.